 Indoor Air Quality

-- Indoor Pollutants – gases or particles from sources inside the home, such as cigarette smoke, household products (paints, cleaners) or building materials (pressed wood products, carpeting).
+- Indoor Pollutants, such as cigarette smoke, household products (paints, cleaners) or building materials (pressed wood products, carpeting).

-- Outdoor Pollutants – contaminants that make their way into the home from outside, such as car and boiler exhaust, fires, or chemical releases.
+- Outdoor Pollutants that can drift indoors, such as car and boiler exhaust, fire or chemical releases.

 - Building maintenance – poor home maintenance can lead to cracks and leaks, which can cause pest infestations, mold growth and building damage.

-- If available, open a kitchen window or use your stove fan when you cook.
+- Increase ventilation and air flow: if available, open a kitchen window or use your stove fan when you cook.

 - Never use a gas stove or oven to heat your home.
 It can create deadly gases and start a fire.

 - Never use a portable gas heater or charcoal grill in a closed space, including a garage.

 - Report problems with stoves or boilers to your landlord.

 - Test smoke and carbon monoxide detectors every month and replace the batteries at least twice a year.
 Residential building owners must replace carbon monoxide alarms periodically.

 - Open windows when using cleaning products.

 - Read and follow all warning labels and instructions.